carlonicolo/introsde-2015-assignment-3-client/README.md

 * Method#: identifies the number of the method executed according with the list in the assignment, in this case 2.
 * Param: identifies the param passed to the method readPerson(2) in this case

+After these three tags there is the body response.